 Step 3: Bake until golden brown and the batter doesn’t jiggle.
 For the last 20 minutes, cover with tin foil, so it doesn’t burn on top.

-Now all you have left to do is devour this gluten-free zucchini bread.
+Now all you have left to do is enjoy this gluten-free zucchini bread.

 This keto zucchini bread is SO versatile!
 You can add in almost anything you want, and it will taste fantastic.
 Here are a few ideas to try out next time you bake it.
 I would stick to 1/4 cup to 1/2 cup when adding any of the following: